chhuang-one/sqxclib/doc/SqConsole.md

 }
 ```

-The return value of sq_console_parse() is 'commandValue', it should look like this:
+The return value of sq_console_parse() is 'commandValue', and its member values ​​should be as follows:

 ```c
 	commandValue->type = mycommand;